usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Module-1-Media/sample-contracting-language.md

 ---

-## Evaluation Criteria – Accessibility and Inclusive Design
+## Evaluation criteria – Accessibility and inclusive design

 Proposals submitted under this contract will be evaluated on how well they: